 Located about five miles east of the town of Weare, New Hampshire, Clough State Park rests along the sandy shores of Everett Lake—a 150-acre lake formed by a dam on the Piscataquog River.
 In 1938, after a severe flood ravaged the town of Weare, the 2,000-foot long Hopkinton-Everett Dam was constructed.
 The dam now also serves as a hiking and biking path and offers scenic views of the lake below.

 Even though Clough State Park doesn't have any on-site camping options, this park is a must-visit for day-use recreation seekers.
 On your way either to or from nearby RV-friendly parks like Pillsbury State Park or Bear Brook State Park, stop at Clough State Park for a day of outdoor fun.
-If you like to off-road, park your rig and head to one of the ATV trails that runs alongside the dam.
-It's the perfect trail if you're looking to kick up some dust.
-Feel free to bring your four-legged friends along on your camping trip, because this is an extremely dog-friendly park so long as pets are kept leashed at all times and waste is disposed of properly.
 You can bring your own small boat or canoe and launch it at the park's ramp or from the shores of the beach.
 A large picnic grove and playground are also available.

 The park is open on weekends beginning on Memorial Day, and it opens for daily use around late June through Labor Day.
 During the peak-season, staff may not always be present.
 Be prepared to pay the day-use fee with cash or check at the Iron Ranger self-pay station if the park is unstaffed.
 Visitors should note that the park gates close and lock each night at 7 PM.
-The park is not staffed during the off-season, meaning there is no entrance fee to enjoy the park's trails and scenic views.
 Clough State Park is situated on land owned by the United States Army Corps of Engineers, but it is operated by the New Hampshire Division of Parks and Recreation.
 Although Clough State Park offers no campground, there are various RV resorts and state parks located a short distance from the park.

 Clough State Park is located in south-central New Hampshire, approximately 12 miles southwest of Concord.
 One of the more common routes brings RVers via US-202 or Route 13.
 Weare, New Hampshire, one of the closer towns to the park, is located within nine miles via NH-114 or Route 13.
 Avoid entering the park by way of Ray Road, as this dirt road is gated.